xlladdins/xll/docs/Excel4MacrosT-Z.md

   - > If you use TEXTREF as a reference argument to a function,
     > Microsoft Excel does not convert the reference to a value.

->
+> &nbsp;

-**Tip   **You can convert a reference to text with REFTEXT, manipulate it with the REPLACE and MID functions, and convert it back to a reference with TEXTREF.
+**Tip&nbsp;&nbsp;&nbsp;**You can convert a reference to text with REFTEXT, manipulate it with the REPLACE and MID functions, and convert it back to a reference with TEXTREF.

 **Examples**